bballdave025/mendeleev-spelling-bee/README.md

 Well, &nbsp;&nbsp;`Sulfur` `Oxygen` &nbsp;&nbsp; `Chlorine` `Oxygen` `Selenium` &nbsp;&nbsp; to 'This Flamingo'

 <kbd>S</kbd><kbd>O</kbd> &nbsp;&nbsp; <kbd>Cl</kbd><kbd>O</kbd><kbd>Se</kbd>

+I do think I should get extra points for using both `Francium` and `Gallium` in this section.

 ## Let's see if we can quickly find some examples that are more fun